 Proposed Gene Symbol

-- Search VGNC, HGNC, all other gene nomenclature resources, NCBI Gene, and Ensembl to ensure the gene is not already named in any species.
+- Search VGNC, HGNC, MGD, NCBI Gene, Ensembl and OMIM to ensure gene/phenotype is not already there.

 - Formulate possible combinations of letters for the gene symbol.
 This should be an acronym or abbreviation of the gene name, and begin with the same letter as the gene name.
 It should be composed of Latin letters and Arabic numbers, with no punctuation.
 Consult Guidelines for Human Gene Nomenclature.

-- Check VGNC and HGNC to see which combinations are available.
+- Check VGNC, HGNC and MGD to see which combinations are available.

 - Check proposed symbol is not in common use elsewhere for a gene in any species, or widely used in publications or any other contexts.
-Searches of Ensembl, NCBI Gene, PubMed, and Europe PMC should help to identify such problems.
+Searches of NCBI Gene should help to identify such problems.